matthewdeaves/csend/README.md

 # P2P Terminal Chat Application (csend)

-A peer-to-peer chat application built in C. This project aims to support multiple platforms, starting with POSIX systems (Linux, macOS) and Classic Macintosh (System 7.x via Retro68).
+`csend` is a cross-platform peer-to-peer chat application in C, with functional versions for POSIX systems and Classic Macintosh.

-Currently, the POSIX version is functional and utilizes UDP for peer discovery on the local network and TCP for direct messaging between peers.
-It is multi-threaded and includes a basic command-line interface.
-Docker support is provided for easy setup and testing of the POSIX version.
+The **POSIX version** is a multi-threaded, command-line application.
+It uses UDP for local network peer discovery and TCP for direct messaging.
+Docker support is provided for testing.

-The Classic Mac version is also functional, providing a GUI-based chat experience.
-It initializes MacTCP networking, discovers peers using UDP broadcasts (similar to POSIX), manages a peer list, and handles TCP communication for sending and receiving messages (TEXT and QUIT).
-Due to the nature of MacTCP and the single-threaded event loop, it employs a strategy of asynchronously listening for incoming TCP connections and temporarily aborting this listen to perform synchronous-style outgoing TCP operations on a single, shared TCP stream.
+The **Classic Mac version** is a GUI application for System 7.x (via Retro68).
+It utilizes MacTCP for UDP peer discovery and TCP messaging (TEXT and QUIT types).
+Its single-threaded event loop manages a shared TCP stream by primarily listening asynchronously for incoming connections, and temporarily aborting this to perform synchronous outgoing TCP operations before resuming the listen.

-Detailed information on the versions of the project can be found [here](TAGS.md).
-I'm building this out in a way to help others learn and follow along with tags to document the major stages of development from simple client/server apps through to a combined and then shared set C source for different platforms.
+Both versions utilize a shared C codebase for core protocol handling, peer list management, and the underlying discovery and messaging logic.
 You can watch a [demo video on YouTube](https://www.youtube.com/watch?v=_9iXCBZ_FjE) (Note: Video shows an older version; current functionality is more advanced!).

 ## Project Structure